Tlf/tlf/doc/README_QTC.txt

 There is a "Q" letter on the border of "Worked window", and in that column there are the number of QTC's.
-If there is "0" in a line, that means you sent to or received from QTC from that station, but not on that band.
-If there is a "Q", that means you sent to or received from the station the maximum number of QTC.
+If there is "0" in a line, that means you sent to or received from QTC from that station.
+If there is a "Q", that means you sent to or received from the station the maximum number of QTC (10).

 This information also visible in cluster info, if you use that.
-At the end of the callsign in bandmap, you can see a "0", "Q" or any digit, which means same as above.
+At the end of the callsign in bandmap, you can see a "0", "Q" or any digit, which means same as above, eg "DL1A  Q", or "HA5A  3".

 Making CABRILLO